DevPacoLuna/Interurban-Challenge/README.md

   );
 };
 ```

+The next step was to create a provider for authentication.

 prompt: `create an auth provider to handle authentication when login`
 prompt update: `handle a token on localstorage and pass a prop to set user on another component`